Colorado Birth Centers

 Here’s what they can look like

-Birth Centers are licensed by the AABC and follow guidelines to keep moms and babies safe during prenatal care and labor.
-Sometimes an incident occurs that facilitates a transfer.
+Birth Centers are licensed and follow guidelines to keep mom and baby safe during prenatal care and labor.
+Every birth is different and sometimes there is the need to send mom and baby to the hospital.
 This can be hard on the family.
 I know firsthand, because I had to transfer from the birth center with my daughter in 2011.
-Even though the birth location has changed, families can carry out some of their wishes, like having dad catch baby or laboring in the water.
+Even though the birth location has changed, families can still carry out some of their wishes, like having dad catch baby or laboring in the water.

 I wanted to share some of the amazing and supported births that I’ve witnessed when a transfer occurs.
 The gorgeous photos below are from Lutheran Medical Center and Swedish Hospital.